 The simple answer would be "over 30%", but let's back up a bit first and put things into perspective.

-WordPress stats from 2019 are quite remarkable:
+WordPress stats for 2023 are quite remarkable:

 As unusual as it may sound, WP owes this entire success to its active and loyal community, not just a single visionary CEO.
 In fact, WordPress.org doesn't even have a CEO — the project is entirely run by volunteers across the world.

 We’ve now established that WP is immensely useful and well-liked for a reason.
-So before we determine just what part of all websites worldwide function with WordPress’s help, let’s first see who wins the popularity contest among web-building solutions.
+So, before we determine just what part of all websites worldwide function with WordPress’s help, let’s first see who wins the popularity contest among web-building solutions.

 WordPress is a content management system (or CMS for short).
-CMS platforms encompass a wide selection of software tools that have one thing in common — they aim to make site building easy and accessible for everyone.
+Such platforms encompass a wide selection of software tools that have one thing in common — they aim to make site building easy and accessible for everyone.
 In this sense, WP has a few notable competitors — Joomla, Drupal, Magento, and Shopify.

 Judging by the numbers, it doesn't sound like much of a competition, does it?

 WordPress statistics must be very discouraging for the competition.
-Take Magento and Shopify for example.
+Take Magento and Shopify, for example.
 Both have been around for quite some time and catered specifically to businesses in need of an online shop.

 Then WordPress released WooCommerce...